maliit/maliit.github.io/_posts/2021-04-01-maliit-releases.md

 Maliit's website could benefit from a little love.
 Some of the information is no longer up to date.
-If anybody out there has some time to spare to fit it up a little bit, hop to https://github.com/maliit/maliit.github.io and send us a pull request.
+If anybody out there has some time to spare to fix it up a little bit, hop to https://github.com/maliit/maliit.github.io and send us a pull request.

 Should anybody with some influence at Canonical happen to read this announcement: